FAQs - Information

 - How do I write a constitution and bylaws for my student organization?

-- What is COSO and when do they meet?
+- What is the Club Approval and Finance Committee and when do they meet?

 - How do I create a website for my student org?

 - How do I restart a defunct organization?

 - How do I change the officers in my organization, such as the GL representative?